yangky-19/keyangyang.github.io/_pages/about.md

   - /about.html
 ---

 Jiaxin Xiao is a senior student major in Electronic Engineering at Tsinghua University.
 She has done several projects on **biomedical signal processing** (including EEG, MRI) with **machine learning** methods.
 She is looking for a PhD position in EE/ECE/BME.
-You can see my CV [here](/jiaxinxiao.github.io/files/CV_JiaxinXiao.pdf).
+Her CV is [here](/jiaxinxiao.github.io/files/CV_JiaxinXiao.pdf).

 Education
 -----